lkobierski/qa-engineering/02-api-testing/reqres/README.md

-# API Testing
+# Reqres API Testing

-This section contains API testing projects created as part of a QA engineering portfolio.
+This section contains API testing documentation and Postman resources created for the Reqres public REST API.

-The purpose of this section is to demonstrate practical API testing skills using public REST APIs, Postman collections, environment variables, test scripts, and test execution documentation.
+The purpose of this section is to demonstrate practical API testing skills using public REST API, Postman collections, environment variables, test scripts, and test execution documentation.

 ---